Introduction

 Hi there!
 I'm Huy Nguyen, a fourth-year Undergraduate researcher at the University of Virginia pursuing a Bachelor's degree in Computer Science with a minor in Applied Mathematics.
 Originally from Ho Chi Minh City, Vietnam, I moved to the United States as an international student with aspirations to pursue a Ph.D. in Computer Science.

-I am currently conducting research in Hardware Architecture and Acceleration at the Lava Lab under Prof. Kevin Skadron, where I'm working on innovating the Rodinia Benchmark Innovation.
-Previously, I was involved in GPU performance and optimization research at the Insight Lab under Prof. Adwait Jog, focusing on LLM-driven CUDA optimization and MLPerf benchmarking across multi-GPU systems.
+I am currently conducting research in Hardware Architecture and Acceleration at the LAVA Lab under Prof. Kevin Skadron, where I'm working on innovating the Rodinia Benchmark Innovation.
+Previously, I was involved in GPU performance and optimization research at the Insight Lab, focusing on LLM-driven CUDA optimization and MLPerf benchmarking across multi-GPU systems.
+In parallel, from April 2023 to March 2025, I conducted GPU-accelerated simulation and machine learning research with Keivan Esfarjani, applying molecular dynamics and neural potentials to materials modeling.

 My research interests lie in GPU architecture, benchmark-driven performance evaluation, and memory systems, with particular expertise in CUDA programming, architectural simulation (GPGPU-Sim), and characterizing workload behavior across GPU generations.
 I am passionate about building reproducible evaluation methodologies that bridge the gap between theoretical hardware capabilities and practical performance.